AfterSpencer/AutoDMG-Build/README.md

 AutoDMG templates are plist files which can be nested.
 Creation of templates is documented in the AutoDMG wiki [here](https://github.com/MagerValp/AutoDMG/wiki/Templates).

 Though it may not be strictly required, there is a portion of the script that repairs permissions on the disk.
-If this is not desired comment out or remove the section starting at line 23 and ending at line 47.
+If this is not desired comment out or remove the section starting at line 27 and ending at line 50.

----

-Future versions will better standardize locations for variables such as template and log locations to be changed by people who are not me.